lcsirmaz/entropy-rules/DFZ/README.md

 Inequalities from the paper *R. Dougherty, C.
-Freiling, and K.  Zeger:* [Non-Shannon information inequalities in four random variables](http://arxiv.org/pdf/1104.3602v1) are listed in [orig.txt](orig.txt) following their original numbering from 1 to 214.
+Freiling, and K.  Zeger:* [Non-Shannon information inequalities in four random variables](http://arxiv.org/pdf/1104.3602v1) are listed in [DFZ.txt](DFZ.txt) following their original numbering from 1 to 214.
 The [Zhang-Yeung inequality](http://www.cs.cornell.edu/courses/cs783/2007fa/papers/ZYnonShannon.pdf)
 has been added as inequality number 0.
 Inequalities are rewritten using natural coordinates, occasionally permuted using the *a &harr; b* and *c &harr; d*